 You would expect to see flu deaths peaking around week 10 to 12 of the year and then drop from there, which is what you see in Alex's graph.

-This problem runs through all of their graphs, and based on the fact that they do this really dicey kind of game with data misrepresentation, and the fact that they don't mention that flu deaths are going down because flu season ended, and the fact that they don't include a graph of New York, which had the highest number of COVID-19 deaths during flu season, These all combine to create a lot of issues that Alex needs to address before any of this can be taken seriously.
+And based on the fact that they do this really dicey kind of game with data misrepresentation, and the fact that they don't mention that flu deaths are going down because flu season ended, and the fact that they don't include a graph of New York, which had the highest number of COVID-19 deaths during flu season, these all combine to create a lot of issues that Alex needs to address before any of this can be taken seriously.

 Any statistician who would create something this shoddy is probably right to remain anonymous, since outing yourself as the person behind this makes it way too clear how willing you are to create bullshit graphs for money.

-Already in the past, and it's exhausting to go over it over and over again.
+Like we've talked about a lot of those narratives already in the past, and it's just like it's exhausting to go over it over and over again.

 That said, there is one moment that I think is so illuminating for the wrong reasons in Del Bigtree's appearance.